SSDI vs. SSI Disability Benefits

 Married people will have some of their spouse’s income and resources count in deciding their SSI eligibility.

 The Social Security Administration counts resources including real estate, cash, bank accounts, stocks and bonds, in determining whether a person qualifies for SSI disability benefits.
-People may qualify for SSI eligibility if their resources total no more than $2,000.00.
-Couples may qualify for SSI eligibility if their resources total no more than $3,000.00.
+People may qualify for SSI eligibility if their resources total no more than $2,000.
+Couples may qualify for SSI eligibility if their resources total no more than $3,000.
 Social Security will not count everything people own in determining whether they have too many resources to get SSI benefits.
 Social Security will not count the following things:

-- A person’s first vehicle;
+• A person’s first vehicle;

-- A person’s home they live on and the land where it is located;
+• A person’s home they live on and the land where it is located;

-- Burial plots for the applicant and immediate family members;
+• Burial plots for the applicant and immediate family members;

-- Life insurance policies with a face value of $1,500 or less; and
+• Life insurance policies with a face value of $1,500 or less; and

-- The first $1,500.00 in burial funds for the applicant and up to $1,500 in burial funds for the applicant’s spouse.
+• The first $1,500 in burial funds for the applicant and up to $1,500 in burial funds for the applicant’s spouse.

 To apply for SSI, you should visit your local Social Security office.
 You cannot apply for SSI online.
 In some instances, Social Security will allow you to apply over the phone.

-In addition to filing an application for SSI, you must complete two forms: a Activities of Daily Living or Function Report and a Work History Report.
+In addition to filing an application for SSI, you must complete two forms: an Activities of Daily Living or Function Report and a Work History Report.
 You can complete these reports at the time you apply if you apply in person at your local Social Security Office, or you can complete them online prior to visiting your local Social Security Office.
 If you wish to complete these forms online, go to www.ssa.gov, click on “SSI,” then “How do I apply for Supplemental Security Income (SSI),” and then “Adult Disability Report.”